-The Board has appointed the Audit Committee comprised of Elise Rees (Chair), Robert Atkinson (former Chair) and David Black (Mr. William Armstrong served on the Audit Committee until May 3, 2021), the NCGC (described above) and the Compensation Committee (described elsewhere).
+The Board has appointed the Audit Committee comprised of Elise Rees (Chair), Lisa Ethans and David Black, the NCGC (described above), the Compensation Committee (described under Statement of Executive Compensation) and the HSES committee (described below).
 A description of the authority, responsibilities, duties and function of the Audit Committee can be found below under the heading "Audit Committee".